oddbird/oddleventy/content/services/design-systems.md

   speed up development,
   and lay the foundation
   for a scalable codebase.
-  We’re experts at building systems -- helping your team in integrated tools
-  & daily workflows
+  An integrated design system
+  can help your team
-  to maintain consistent designs across digital products over the long-term.
+  maintain consistent designs
+  across digital products
+  over the long-term,
+  find bugs faster --
+  weaving system updates
+  into the daily workflow.
 ---

 {% import 'quotes.macros.njk' as quotes %}
 {% import 'embed.macros.njk' as embed %}
+{% import 'layout.macros.njk' as layout %}

 {{ quotes.find(
   collections.all,